Vishnnsingh/Google-Drive/README.md

-# Google Drive Clone
+# Digital Storage Hub
-This is a Google Drive clone application built with React, featuring Google Authentication using Firebase, cloud storage integration with Cloudinary, drag-and-drop functionality, and an AI chat feature.
+This is a Digital Storage Hub application built with React, featuring Google Authentication using Firebase, cloud storage integration with Cloudinary, drag-and-drop functionality, and an AI chat feature.
 The app allows users to upload, store, and manage their files with ease.
 ## Features
 - Google Authentication using Firebase
 - Cloud Storage with Cloudinary API